wp-plugins/wp-multi-network/readme.txt

 The WordPress support forums: http://wordpress.org/tags/wp-multi-network/

+= What's up with uploads? =

+As of version 3.5, new WordPress multisite installs use a more efficient way to serve uploaded files.
+Unfortunately, this doesn't play well with multiple networks (yet).
+Installs that upgraded from 3.4 or below are not affected.

+WP Multi-Network needs to be running to help set the upload path for new sites, so all networks created with this plugin will have it network activated.
+If you disable it on one of your networks, any new site you create on that network will store its uploaded files under that network's main site's uploads folder.
+It's not pretty.

+But just leave this plugin activated and it will take care of everything. :)

+Thanks to RavanH for the suggestion!

 = Where can I find documentation? =

 Not much to talk about really.
 Check the code for details!

 == Changelog ==

+= 1.4 =
+* Fix admin pages (let us know if you find something broken)
+* Add support for WP 3.5+ upload handling - thanks, RavanH (see notes: "What's up with uploads?")

 = 1.3.1 =
 * Fix prepare() usages